Slack for sales

 Keep channels & conversations focused

-Tip: As you create more channels, be sure to name them in a consistent and predictable way so it’s easy for teammates to browse and identify the channels they want to join.
+Tip: As you create more channels, be sure to name them in a consistent and predictable way so it’s easy for members to browse and identify the channels they want to join.

 🎯 Set up targeted channels to share expertise and keep your main #sales channel clean and relevant to the whole company.
 Here are a few examples:

-- #sales-meetings: Use posts to capture and share meeting and call notes with your team.
+- #sales-meetings: Use posts to capture and share meeting and call notes with your workspace.

 - #sales-vertical: Create vertical-specific channels to discuss topics related to each one you sell in.